 Forms to complete to submit your application, including the Special Event Information Form, Special Event Permit Application, and Special Event Permit Indemnification & Hold Harmless Agreement may be found here.

 When is a Special Event Permit required?

-If a Special Event Permit is required, you will need to complete a Special Event Permit Application.
-In order to ensure compliance with the City’s regulations, all events sponsored or by the City of Alachua require the completion of the Special Event Permit Application.
+If a Special Event Permit is required, you will need to complete and submit certain applications and documentation.
+All special events, unless otherwise exempt, require a Special Event Permit, including those sponsored or by the City of Alachua or Community Redevelopment Agency (CRA).

-What is the Application Process for obtaining a Special Event Permit?
+What is the application and review process to obtain a Special Event Permit?

 What are the fees associated with a Special Event Permit?

 The application fee for a Special Event Permit is $100, and is due at the time the application is submitted to the City for review.
 Depending upon the scope of your special event, there may be other fees that are assessed to provide staffing, services, support, equipment, etc., for the event.
 Any City staff, services, support, equipment, etc., necessary and required to serve the event will be determined by the City in its sole discretion.
 Examples of such event support include, but are not limited to: law enforcement services; barricades or other similar traffic control devices for road closures; and costs for staff services and equipment associated with providing such services.